learn-co-curriculum/react-hooks-lists-and-keys/README.md

 ```

 While this will make the error message go away, it's not necessarily the best
-approach &mdash; in fact, the React docs recommend
+approach — in fact, the React docs recommend
 [only using the index as a last resort][react docs keys].
 If you're interested
 in some alternatives to using the index, [this article][index key anti-pattern]
 goes over a few suggestions.